SumiaAbiden/OCR_Project/README.md

 **Notes:**
-- Ensure a valid OpenAI API key in `.env`.
+- Ensure valid API keys in `.env`.
 - The app automatically detects CUDA/GPU for PyTorch if available.